Hero Image

 • Use fertilizers sparingly.
 They make plants grow quickly and require more water to support new growth.

-• Remove invasive plants and weeds which take water from other pants.
-Reduce the size of your thirsty lawn.
+• Remove invasive plants and weeds which take water from other plants.

 • On days with Red Flag warnings, avoid changing your irrigation schedule or using more water.
 Using excessive water for irrigation reduces the water available to our fire personnel.